Tetraroginae: Genera

 The genus Vespicula is not universally recognised, its type species is Apistus trachinoides, which some workers have placed in the monotypic genus Trichosomus Swainson, 1839 with the two remaining species being classified within the genus Pseudovespicula.

 Characteristics

 Tetraroginae waspfishes have compressed bodies with heads typically with ridges and spines.
 The spines on the operculum are divergent and the gill membrane is free from isthmus.
 There is a large mobile spine below each eye which may be projected outwards.
 The venom borne on the spines of these fishes is very potent.
 They are small fish, from 2.5–23 cm.

 Distribution and habitat

 Tetraroginae waspfishes are almost all found in the Indian and western Pacific Ocean, the exception is the smoothskin scorpionfish (Coccotropsis gymnoderma) found in the southeastern Atlantic off South Africa.
-They are demersal fishes, mostly marine, but some species will live in brackish water with one, the bullrout (Notesthes robusta) spending mucjh of its life in the freshwater reaches of rivers.
+They are demersal fishes, mostly marine, but some species will live in brackish water with one, the bullrout (Notesthes robusta) spending much of its life in the freshwater reaches of rivers.
+Tetraroge nigra, sometimes called the freshwater waspfish, may also be found in freshwater, although it is primarily brackish.